HomeGlossary › Amarillys

 Scent

-The scent of amarillys smells rich and floral, with a slightly sweet undertone that can carries memories of tropical gardens.
-Its fragrance combines richfloral notes with a hint of warmth.
-Some perceive subtle nuances of green freshness, like freshly cut stems, which add an intriguing complexity to its aroma.
+Amaryllis has a rich, floral scent with a slightly sweet undertone.
+Its fragrance combines rich floral notes with a hint of warmth.
+Some perceive a green freshness, resembling cut stems, that adds complexity to the aroma.

 Scent Evolution